Pure Air Natives

 Proper seeding rates are planted in ‘pounds per acre.’
 Because of this, proper drill calibration requires a scale to determine how many pounds you’re planting per acre.
-Additionally, seed sizes can change annually depending on different weather events during the growing season and will fluxiuate the seeding rate and therefore require a new calibration for each seed/mix put through the drill.
+Additionally, seed sizes can change annually depending on different weather events during the growing season and will cause the seeding rate to fluctuate and therefore require a new calibration for each seed/mix put through the drill.

 Pure Air Natives seed tags conveniently display your seed mix’s volume converted from ‘pounds per acre‘ to ‘pounds to gallons‘, allowing for calibration anywhere using just a 5-gallon buck, no scale required.

 - Step 1: Know/measure the operating width of your drill.
 This measurement will not be the overall width of the drill but the distance between the tires for most no-till drills.
 EXAMPLE: 9 feet

 - Step 2: Know/measure the distance your drill travels with 1 full rotation of the ground drive wheel.
 This measurement would be the outside circumference of the ground drive wheel (circumference=π*diameter).
 EXAMPLE: 7.5 feet

 - Step 3: Multiply ‘step 1’ and ‘step 2’ to determine the area that the drill plants per 1 rotation of the ground drive wheel.
 EXAMPLE: 9 x 7.5 = 67.5 sq. ft. of area planted with 1 rotation ground drive wheel.